lifs-tools/empirical-lipid-ms-score/R/www/gettingStarted.md

 EPoS-MoL supports upload of identification data in one of the two formats contained in the sample spreadsheet.

 1. Select the 'Upload' tab.
-2. Click on 'Browse' to select a spreadsheet file from your local computer.
+2. Click on 'Browse' to select a spreadsheet file from your local computer or click on 'Load example data' to load the provided example data.
 3. After selection, the file will be inspected for available data sheets.
 4. Select the sheet containing your data from the 'Select the sheet to load' drop-down menu.
 5. Pick the right table format from the 'Select the table format' drop-down menu.